Dbvisit Standby can be scheduled on both the primary and standby servers.

 - -D indicates the following commands are executed specifically for the Daemon (background) process, which is "start", "stop" or "status"

-Example to start Dbvisit Standby version 8 for a particular DDC, let's say DEV, to automatically ship or apply logs as they become available is:
+Example to start Dbvisit Standby daemon for a particular DDC, let's say DEV, to automatically ship or apply logs as they become available is:

 4.1.1.
 Example: Starting a DDC Daemon Process